 J. Scott Harrison, Vice Chair

-J. Scott Harrison has been on the Swedish Foundation Board of Governors since 2000 when Providence Seattle Medical Center merged with Swedish.
+Scott Harrison is vice chair of the Swedish Foundation Board of Governors.
+Scott has been on the Swedish Foundation Board of Governors since 2000 when Providence Seattle Medical Center merged with Swedish.
 On the Swedish Board he has served as vice chair.
 He served on the Providence board for six years in the capacity of board development and as board chair.
 Harrison is currently chief executive officer of Barclay Dean Inc, and he has 20 years general management experience with Honeywell.
 He has also served on the executive committee of Junior Achievement, is past chair of the board of governors for the Fred Hutchinson Cancer Research Center and is a board member of the Bellevue Chamber of Commerce.

 Lucius Andrew III